bluelabsio/records-mover/INSTALL.md

 ### pandas

-Only when installing with `pip3 install 'records-mover[movercli]'` will you get pandas installed by default.
+Only when installing with `pip3 install 'records-mover[pandas]'` will you get pandas installed by default.

 Pandas a large dependency which is needed in cases where we need to process data locally.
 If you are using cloud-native import/export